raspberrypilearning/modern-art/en/step_2.md

 Open the [Modern Art starter project](https://editor.raspberrypi.org/en/projects/modern-art-starter){:target="_blank"}.
 --- /task ---

-Colours of light are made of red, green and blue.
-Set a colour by saying how much red, green and blue you would like, from 0 to 255.
+Colours can be created by mixing red, green and blue.

+Create a colour by setting how much red, green and blue you would like, from 0 to 255.

 --- task ---